 Each year SAicorp places a comprehensive travel insurance policy in the commercial market.
 The policy provides automatic cover to employees of all South Australian Government Agencies and Statutory Authorities insured with SAicorp who are travelling on authorised business.

-Insurance cover is provided by Accident & Health International Pty Ltd and includes some cover for limited, incidental private travel.
+Insurance cover is provided by Accident & Health International Pty Ltd (AHI) and includes some cover for limited, incidental private travel.
 Although you do not need to inform SAicorp of each and every business trip authorised by your employer, it is best to seek advice from SAicorp about what cover you will have for any private travel occurring during your trip.

 There is no automatic cover for pre-existing medical conditions.
 Should you have a pre-existing medical condition or are unsure please contact SAicorp.

 We recommend that travellers take a copy of the Travel Insurance Summary on their trip, as it contains the Emergency Assistance contact number and Policy Number, should assistance be required.

 AHI Travel Claim Form (278 KB, PDF)

 Please refer to SAicorp Contacts should you require information or advice.

 All losses for baggage, money and travel documents must be reported to local authorities within 24 hours and a written report obtained.

 Medical claims should be submitted to your local health providers prior to lodgement with AHI.